 Research remains in the very early stages, yet “overall, the ECS presents as a potential biological pathway in the pathophysiology of social anxiety disorder and as promising avenue for developing novel therapeutic approaches,” the authors conclude.

-Project CBD speaks with Matt Elmes, PhD, director of new product development at CannaCraft, about his post-doctoral research on CBD, fatty acid transport molecules, and the endocannabinoid system.
+Project CBD speaks with Matt Elmes, PhD about his post-doctoral research on CBD, fatty acid transport molecules, and the ECS.